 The percentage of hunters in Virginia has dropped dramatically since 1960.
 Acquisition of additional land for Wildlife Management Areas by the state, or for wildlife refuges by the US Fish and Wildlife Service, depends upon public support for those agencies resource management programs.
 Land purchases and habitat improvements funded by revenue from the sale of hunting licenses and Federal Duck Stamps will be affected by the decline of interest in hunting.2

-public support for hunting as a management tool could be affected, as the percentge of hunters drop
+public support for hunting as a management tool could be affected, as the percentage of hunters drop

 Source: US Fish and Wildlife Service, Historical Hunting License Data

-The Virginia Department of Game and Inland Fisheries issues licenses for hunting blinds in Virginia waters.
+The Virginia Department of Wildlife Resources (known as the Department of Game and Inland Fisheries until 2021) issues licenses for hunting blinds in Virginia waters.
 Counties may block use of firearms on land within a certain distance of houses, but normally lack the authority to ban shooting from state waters.

 Construction of expensive houses along the shoreline of tidal waters has resulted in conflicts between waterfowl hunters and residents.
 In addition to safety concerns, residents ohey object to the early-morning shooting noises from waterfowl blinds.
 In 2020, the General Assembly passed SB 435 to constrain hunting on three creeks in Fairfax County:3